-In most circumstances, we’ll keep your personal information for the lifetime of your plan or product and up to 16 years after your relationship with us ends, for example, if you move your plan to another provider or you settle your benefits.
-This is to ensure that we comply with our retention obligations, as set out by the Financial Conduct Authority (FCA) and other regulatory and legislative requirements.
+We keep personal information for as long as is reasonably required for the purposes in which it was collected.
+In most circumstances, we’ll keep your personal information for the lifetime of your product and up to 16 years after your relationship with us ends, for example, you settle your benefits.
+Under certain circumstances, we may have to retain your personal information for longer.
+This is to make sure that we meet our legal, regulatory and accounting needs as set out by regulatory bodies such as the FCA and others.

-In very limited circumstances, we’re required to keep some specific information for longer, for example, pension transfer information, but we regularly review our retention obligations to ensure we don’t keep personal information longer that we’re legally obliged to.
+In some limited circumstances, we’re required to keep some specific information for longer, for example, pension transfer information.
+We’ll also retain files if we have reason to believe there’s the possibility of litigation.

 To exercise any of these rights, please contact our Data Protection Officer.

-If you’re not satisfied with our response, you can raise a complaint with the Information Commissioner’s Office, the UK’s independent authority set up to enforce the Data Protection Regulations.
+If you’re not satisfied with our response, you can also raise a complaint with the Information Commissioner’s Office, the UK’s independent authority set up to enforce the Data Protection Regulations.

-We’re committed to ensuring your information is protected and held securely.
-However, the internet is not a secure medium and we can’t accept responsibility for the security of an email during transmission or for non-delivery of that email.
+We’re committed to making sure your information is protected and held securely in accordance with our obligations under data protection law.
+However, the internet isn’t a secure medium and we can’t accept responsibility for the security of an email during transmission or for non-delivery of an email.